 Pros

-- Location: If you decide to build your own space, you can pick the location that’s best for you, rather than being limited to what space is available for rent.
+- Location: If you decide to build your own space, you pick the location that’s best for you rather than being limited to what space is open.
+This is particularly helpful if you need more square footage to operate in, want to tap into particular local resources or traffic flow, or want to fit into a neighborhood with limited available space.

 Cons